Laboratory Animal Research

 There is often talk of finding alternatives to animal experiments.
 That’s a worthy thought, as long as the mental process involved does not sanctify animal experimentation by giving it a position of importance, assuming a benefit for which a worthy substitute must be found.
 An alternative way of thinking is required.
 Animal experiments do not work.
 They are cruel.
 They are fraudulent.
 Their results are so deceptive that we do not need to emulate such a failed strategy.
 We need to abolish them not await alternatives.

 In natural medicine, whether homeopathy, acupuncture, herbal medicine or other therapy, there is no need to perform animal experiments or vivisection.
-The Alternative Veterinary Medicine Centre cannot join in or support any research that involves such practices.
+The Alternative Vet cannot join in or support any research that involves such practices.
 We have, in fact, turned down opportunities for becoming involved with high-profile research, on these grounds alone.

 The arguments are bound to rage on, especially in view of the multi-million pound industry behind the practice.
 However, one question is still very difficult to answer: even if our society found that much benefit did in fact accrue, from the results of animal experiments, would we anyway have the right to do it?

 It is worth ending with a couple of quotes, made after the Northwick Park Hospital disaster.
 These guys should know:

 Professor Greg W., of the Laboratory of Molecular Biology in Cambridge, who was a key figure in the first development of monoclonal antibodies 20 years ago, said that those testing TGN1412 might have been lulled into a false sense of security by the fact that it did not seem to harm monkeys – but it was wrong to make too many assumptions based on animal experiments.